dibyajyotidash/zerodha-master/README.md

 - Integration with a broader library like Zipline to include simulation and several brokers
 - Support for Python 3

-Please log issues here if you find any.
+Please log issues  if you find any.

-site: www.xerxys.in